Report paints damning picture of Arise Church

 Allegations of racism, sexual assault, homophobia, bullying and actively discouraging victims from going to the police are contained in a leaked copy of an investigation into Arise Church.

-RNZ has seen a copy of the independent report into the Pentecostal church by Pathfinding.
+RNZ obtained a leaked copy of the independent report into the Pentecostal church by Pathfinding on August 12.

 Included in the 545 submissions received by Pathfinding were reports of the church leadership sexually harassing members, interns being overworked to the point of exhaustion, pastors pushing their own politics, making racists remarks from stage, members being forced to leave their culture at the door, a lack of financial transparency, cult-like behaviours and actively discouraging taking complaints to police.